 Which Possible Areas of Research Exist?

 - Biomedical Engineering (Biological, Chemical, Electrical or Mechanical)

 - Human Health and Development

 What will be expected from me?

-- 400 Hours spent committed to your project during the 10-week program from May 30 - August 7
+- 400 Hours spent committed to your project during the 10-week program

 - Participation in INBRE events that will support your success in a career in biomedical research, including professional development and outreach activities